Cowley Abbott Canadian Art Auctioneers

-Cowley Abbott Canadian Art Auctioneers is an auction house in Toronto, Canada, which holds live and online auctions of Canadian historical, post-war and contemporary artwork, as well as international art.
-It also sells work through private sales and conducts appraisals and provides art consultancy.

-It was founded in 2013 with the name of Consignor Auction House and was rebranded in 2019 as Cowley Abbott Canadian Art Auctioneers.
+Cowley Abbott Canadian Art Auctioneers is a Toronto-based auction house specializing in Canadian historical, post-war and contemporary art.
+Founded in 2013 as Consignor Canadian Fine Art, it was renamed Cowley Abbott Canadian Art Auctioneers in 2019.

 History

-In early 2012, Ryan Mayberry, the son of Winnipeg gallery owner Bill Mayberry, launched the consignor.ca interface.
-In 2013, Rob Cowley and Lydia Abbott, both veterans with at least 10 years of experience in the Canadian auction field, joined him as managing partners and owners.
-They launched Consignor Canadian Fine Art at 326 Dundas St West, Toronto, across from the Art Gallery of Ontario, launching a model new to the Canadian market—online-only auctions complemented by a year-round gallery space.
+In 2012, Ryan Mayberry launched consignor.ca.
+In 2013, Rob Cowley and Lydia Abbott joined as managing partners, and the business opened Consignor Canadian Fine Art at 326 Dundas Street West in Toronto.

-Previously, Cowley (born 1976), president, worked for over 10 years at a Toronto auction house —five years as chief auctioneer—while Abbott (born 1982), vice president, worked at Waddington's and Heffel Auction.
-Mayberry, vice president technology, continued to work at the Mayberry Fine Art Gallery in Winnipeg as well.
-The three sales generated 29 broken records for Canadian artists.
+Before the launch, Cowley had worked for more than a decade at a Toronto auction house, including five years as chief auctioneer.
+Abbott had previously worked at Waddington's and Heffel Auction, while Mayberry continued to work with Mayberry Fine Art in Winnipeg.

 Consignor held its first sale online in September 2013.
 It saw positive growth within its first year, as in May 2014 it broke the record for a Canadian online auction, with Jack Bush's Summer Lake achieving a price of $310,000.
 On May 31, 2016, it held its first semi-annual live sale - a success, due in part to the discovery of a Lawren Harris oil sketch, Algoma (Algoma Sketch 48), in a private collection in Australia which achieved a price of $977,500.

 It was rebranded as Cowley Abbott in 2019 with both online and live sales held semi-annually.
 In the fall of 2020, it presented what was called an online live presentation due to new provincial public health restrictions but by spring 2021, live auctions were normal again and its live platform was "well received" with good results "rolling out quickly".